zonemaster/zonemaster/docs/internal-documentation/distrib-testing/BuildEnvironmentPreparation.md

 There could be more use cases.

-### Perl CPAN packages
+### Building Perl CPAN packages

-For use case 1 and 2, install [CentOS build environment], [Debian build environment], [FreeBSD build environment] or [Ubuntu build environment] for Perl package building.
+To create a Perl tar ball (use cases 1 and 2) you need a specific environment.
+Once you have set your [CentOS build environment], [Debian build environment], [FreeBSD build environment] or [Ubuntu build environment], follow the building instructions as described in [the Release Process - create test distribution document](../../maintenance/ReleaseProcess-create-test-distribution.md).

 ### GUI zip distribution